UBC-Geography/computing-resources/high-performance-computing/README.md

 ---
 output-file: index.html
-title: High Performance Computing
+title: High-Performance Computing / High-Throughput Computing
 ---

-High performance computing can provide a powerful solution when working with incredibly large datasets as they allow you and your collaborators to run scripts and programs over those datasets without facing limitations in your hardware and network speeds.
-UBC's Advanced Research Computing provides access to high performance computing via their Sockeye compute cluster along with secure and redundant digital object storage via Chinook.
+High-performance computing (HPC) and high-throughput computing (HTC) can provide a powerful solution when working with incredibly large datasets as they allow you and your collaborators to run scripts and programs over those datasets without facing limitations in your hardware and network speeds.
+UBC's Advanced Research Computing provides access to HPC/HTC resources via their Sockeye compute cluster along with secure and redundant digital object storage via Chinook.
 Additionally, the Canada-based organization, Digital Research Alliance, provides compute clusters across Canada, including one located at Simon Fraser University.

 - [Introduction to Compute Canada (Alliance) Video](https://www.youtube.com/watch?v=hWkWAaNBILs)